 Reversal of Plan's decision.
 Upon receipt of a notice of a final external review decision reversing the adverse benefit determination or final internal adverse benefit determination, the Plan will immediately provide coverage or payment (including immediately authorizing or immediately paying benefits) for the Claim.
-The final external review decision is binding on the Plan and the Claimant, except to the extent other remedies are available under State or Federal law, and except that the requirement that the decision be binding shall not preclude the Plan from making payment on the Claim or otherwise providing benefits at any time, including after a final external review decision that denied the Claim or otherwise fails to require such payment or benefits.
-For this purpose, the Plan must provide any benefits, including by making payment on the Claim, pursuant to the final external review decision without delay, regardless of whether the Plan intends to seek judicial review of the external review decision and unless or until there is a judicial decision otherwise.
+The final external review decision is binding on the Plan and the Claim-ant, except to the extent other remedies are available under State or Federal law, and except that the requirement that the decision be binding shall not preclude the Planfrommaking payment on the Claim or otherwise providing benefits.
+For this purpose, the Plan must provide any benefits, including by making payment on the Claim, pursuant to the final external review decision without delay, regardless of whether the Plan intends to seek judicial review of the external review decision and unlessor until there is a judicial decision otherwise.